minixxie/k8s-services/README.md

 ### ollama
+With ollama, you may add models on your own, please refer to: https://ollama.com/search and configure in `values.yaml` / `values.local.yaml`.

 Spin up on local machine
 ```bash
 # ollama will download models from the internet, it needs long time to be pod ready